KraKEn-bit/Cryptography/Ancient_Cryptography/README.md

   Example: HHHHHHHHHH or HTTHTHTTHT — all are possible.

-  A PRNG is algorithmic: It takes a seed and generates numbers using a deterministic formula.
+  A PRNG(Pseudo Random Number Generator) is algorithmic: It takes a seed and generates numbers using a deterministic formula.
   This means the number of possible sequences is limited by the algorithm and seed size.

   Some sequences simply cannot ever appear, no matter what seed you pick.

 - #### **Simple Example:**

-  Imagine a PRNG with:
+  Imagine a PRNG(Pseudo Random Number Generator) with:

   Seed: 2 digits (00–99 → 100 possible seeds).
 Each seed produces a sequence of length 10.